 When the performance of your website is out of your hands.

-I work with performance in Ekstra Bladet Udvikling/Development, where we maintain one of the biggest websites in Denmark.
+I wrote this story while I worked with performance in Ekstra Bladet Udvikling/Development, which maintains one of the biggest websites in Denmark.
 I’ve previously written about how ads are a major influence on performance — and how you can measure it:

-The performance of your site also means the performance of your ads.medium.com
+The performance of your site also means the performance of your ads.

 Before that article, I wrote about our problems with not being able to measure the performance of the banner ads on our website: